 Here’s your complete guide to joining or starting a lift club to make your school run easier and headache-free.

 Joining a school lift club in Cape Town comes with more than just practical perks.
-While the time and cost savings are obvious, there are also environmental, social, and even emotional benefits that make it a worthwhile option for many families.
+Beyond saving time and money, there are environmental, social, and even emotional benefits that make it worthwhile for many families.

 Your school likely has a digital platform where parents can connect and share information.
 While many schools have WhatsApp groups for specific classes or grades, it’s often more effective to ask about lift clubs in broader parent groups that reach the whole school community.
 Some schools also have formal parent liaison groups where you can post lift requests.
 At larger schools, lift-club details may also be shared through the d6 Connect app—so be sure to explore all the channels your school uses.